robstave/angular2-training/session-two/page1.md

 var that = this;
 ```

-It looks like a hack...[it is](http://stackoverflow.com/questions/4886632/what-does-var-that-this-mean-in-javascript)...and its the work around that gets around this.
+It looks like a hack...[it is](http://stackoverflow.com/questions/4886632/what-does-var-that-this-mean-in-javascript)...and that is the work around that gets around this.
 Literally.

 Arrow functions (in ES6) get around the problem. _This_ refers to its current surrounding scope.